AngieC96/ReinforcementLProject/Readme.md

 Repository for the project of the course "Reinforcement Learning" of the master degree "Data Science and Scientific Computing" @Units

+## About the project

+The aim of the project is to teach a computer agent to play the Atari 2600 game Breakout via the Reinforcement Learning technique of Double (Deep) Q-Learning.

+We will use images of the screen game to make our agent learn a policy that can allow it to score a sufficient number of points in the game (how many depends on the computing power and the time at your disposal).

+You can find the slides for the presentation [here](slides/Reinforcement_Learning_Project.pdf).

+## Info

 To kill the annoying windows, open a terminal and digit: